All Episodes

 Well, my husband, yeah, he went to the steakhouse last night and got takeout because we love those people.

-But you know, they they told us because they know us so well that they had people on quarantine at home that had been exposed.
+But, you know, they told us, because they know us so well, that they had people on quarantine at home that had been exposed.

-Look, uh there's never going to be fully cooperative group of people.
+Look, there's never going to be a fully cooperative group of people.

-We're a lot of people, but I will tell you the vast overwhelming majority of Americans get it.
+A lot of people, I will tell you the vast overwhelming majority of Americans get it.

-You know, these these dopey kids down at spring break didn't I don't know, man.
+You know, these dopey kids down at spring break.

-Look, uh you're gonna have those people, but that's been put to rest.
+You know, look, you're going to have those people, but that's been put to rest.

-I like when when everything starts to spin, I tend to go in.
+I like when everything starts to spin, I tend to go in.

-What they're discovering in terms of convalescent plasma, uh chloroquine, uh remdisivor, and other things are very, very promising.
+What they're discovering in terms of convalescent plasma, chloroquin, remdisivir, and other things are very, very promising.

 Very promising.

-We are gonna have a lot of work to do, and we've got to help all these businesses that are now suffering, and we will.
+We are going to have a lot of work to do, and we've got to help all these businesses that are now suffering, and we will.

 You know, we rebuilt Europe.

-The one good thing of news I can say is okay, Congress is now doing the right thing, and and Congress now is is they're going from one bill to the next bill to the next bill, and nobody saw this coming.
+The one good thing of news I can say is, okay, Congress is now doing the right thing, and Congress now is, they're going from one bill to the next bill to the next bill, and nobody saw this coming.

 Everyone's adapting.

-It's about let's get the information of the American people.
+It's about let's get the information to the American people.

 Watching big companies step up the way they're stepping up.